Self-supervised Video Object Segmentation by Motion Grouping: Results

 \subsection{Camouflage Breaking}

-In addition to evaluating on moving object segmentation, we also benchmark the model on camouflaged object detection on the MoCA dataset, where visual cues are often less effective than motion cues.
-To compare fairly with CIS~\cite{yang_loquercio_2019}, we use the code and model released by the authors, and finetune their model on MoCA in a self-supervised manner.
-We convert our model's output segmentation mask to a bounding box by keeping only the largest connected region in the prediction before taking the bounding box around it.
+In addition, we also benchmark the model on camouflaged object detection on MoCA dataset, where visual cues are often less effective than motion cues.
+To compare fairly with CIS~\cite{yang_loquercio_2019}, we use the code and model released by the authors, and fine-tune their model on MoCA in a self-supervised manner.
+We convert the output segmentation mask into a bounding box by drawing a bounding box around the largest connected region in the predicted mask.

 We report quantitative results in Table~\ref{tab:moca} and show qualitative results in Figure~\ref{fig:results_all}.
 Our model significantly outperforms CIS~(14\% when allowing no post-processing), previous supervised approaches \eg~COD~\cite{Lamdouar20}~(18.5\% on Jaccard), and even COSNet~\cite{Lu_2019_CVPR}~(among the top supervised approaches on DAVIS).
 We conjecture that COSNet's weaker performance is due to its sole reliance on visual appearance (which is distracting for the MoCA data) rather than using motion inputs.
 This is particularly interesting, as it clearly indicates that no single information cue is able to do the task perfectly, echoing the two-stream hypothesis \cite{Goodale92} that both appearance and motion are essential to visual systems.